jamesthekee/jamesthekee.github.io/_posts/2024-04-06-epidemic-shader.md

 ## SIR

 The very foundations of the model, is an SIR simulation.
 What this means is that any agent in the simulation can be either of 3 states: susceptible (S), infected (I) and recovered (R), hence the name SIR.
-Susceptible agents can be infected, infected agents can infect other susceptibles and those recovered are immune to the infection.
-The agents are geographically situated on a 2d grid and we consider two cells neighbours if they differ in by 1 in the x or y coordinate.
-So each cell has eight neighbours.
+Susceptible agents can be infected, infected agents can infect susceptible neighbours and recovered agents are immune to the infection.
+The agents are geographically situated on a 2d grid and we consider the eight cells around a cell neighbours, and can spread the disease between them.

 We begin the simulation by infecting some proportion of the cells, then at each following time step:
 1. If a cell is infected it recovers with probability $$p_r$$